Non-interference (security)

-Noninterference is a strict multilevel security policy model, first described by Goguen and Meseguer in 1982 and developed further in 1984.
+Noninterference is a strict multilevel security policy model, first described by Joseph Goguen and José Meseguer in 1982 and developed further in 1984.

 Introduction

 In simple terms, a computer is modeled as a machine with inputs and outputs.
 Inputs and outputs are classified as either low (low sensitivity, not highly classified) or high (sensitive, not to be viewed by uncleared individuals).
 A computer has the noninterference property if and only if any sequence of low inputs will produce the same low outputs, regardless of what the high level inputs are.

 That is, if a low (uncleared) user is working on the machine, it will respond in exactly the same manner (on the low outputs) whether or not a high (cleared) user is working with sensitive data.
 The low user will not be able to acquire any information about the activities (if any) of the high user.